Character Description: 6 Tips from Stephen King's Memoir

-When we read books, books with characters we love, we can learn how to write our own characters by studying what details the writers included.
-There are so many details about your characters you could include in a character description, but which ones do you need?

-Let’s look at the advice Stephen King gives in his book On Writing: A Memoir of the Craft about good description and see if it applies to Katniss Everdeen in The Hunger Games and Harry Potter in Harry Potter and the Sorcerer’s Stone.
+When we read books with characters we love, we can learn how to write our own characters by studying what details the writers included.
+Which details do you need?
+Let's look at the advice Stephen King gives in his book On Writing: A Memoir of the Craft about good description and apply it to two examples of character description: Katniss Everdeen in The Hunger Games and Harry Potter in Harry Potter and the Sorcerer's Stone.

 6 Tips on Writing Exciting Character Description

 When you write a story, you want your readers to believe that the characters you create are real.
-Well, I assume that is what you want.
-I hate when someone tells me what to think.

-Except for Stephen King; he can tell me what to think about writing characters.
+The character traits feel as natural as the people in your real life—both major characters and minor characters.

-Here are the tips about character description King gives in his book, On Writing: A Memoir of the Craft.
+Stephen King, master storyteller and popular writer, shares tips about character description in his book, On Writing: A Memoir of the Craft.

 1. Read a lot